Incident Response Playbook : guide 72 heures pour réponse à breach

 echo "Date: $(date)" >> /mnt/evidence/custody.txt

-# Firewall block (AWS example)
+# Firewall block (exemple AWS)

 aws ec2 revoke-security-group-ingress \